fiskaltrust/release-notes/middleware/middleware-1.3.16.md

 # fiskaltrust.Middleware 1.3.16 (Germany)
 _March 12, 2021_

 We're happy to announce that the fiskaly SCU is now available in our production systems (please see our [blog post](https://fiskaltrust.de/news/aktueller-status-zur-cloud-tse-202103/) for more details).
 Additionally, we've added a new signature that contains the TSE certification ID and (if required) information about the state of the certification and operational environment regulations.
+At least in the latter case, this needs to printed onto the receipt.
 Finally, this version contains some bug fixes and usability improvements for the Middleware.

 <div class="alert alert--warning" role="alert">Version 1.3 of the Middleware is meant for the German market only, customers in Austria and France should continue to use version 1.2.
 We will unify these experiences in an upcoming version.</div>